JobMaathuis/STATR_pipeline/README.md

 `snakemake --snakefile {path to snakefile} --cores {amount of cores}`

 ## Contact
-The owner of the repository can be contactes using the following contact information:
+The owner of the repository can be contacted by emailing to:

-Job Maathuis
-50267

 j.maathuis@st.hanze.nl